UIKonf/uikonf-website/_posts/2020-03-02-2020-uikonf-corona-virus.md

 To make sure UIKonf survives, we updated our [refunds policy]({{site.baseurl}}/refunds) as well as our [terms of service]({{site.baseurl}}/terms/) for the case of cancellation.

 **Our contingency plan**
 Of course there is still a risk for which we need to take precautions.
 Organising the average UIKonf costs A LOT of money.
-A financial risk that Julia and I are currently carrying on our own.
+A financial risk that Julia and Sabine are currently carrying on our own.
 Some of these costs are fixed like the venue, some are variable (up to a point in time) like the catering, t-shirts, social events, etc. Let’s add some transparency:

 There are two important scenarios for us we need to consider when assessing our risk: The first one being that UIKonf takes place but a lot of people cancel last minute so that we sell fewer tickets than needed to break even.
 The second one: If the corona virus continues to spread and does not die down, there is a chance that the German government orders us to cancel the event.